Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 {{</codecaption>}}

 You can see that the `build` command first compiles the project before building it.
-The other stuff there--`dev [unoptimized + debuginfo]`--is telling us that we have compiled and built this project for dev purposes only.
+The other stuff there—`dev [unoptimized + debuginfo]`—is telling us that we have compiled and built this project for dev purposes only.
 The code is not optimized and there are debug symbols present that we would normally not keep in a release version.
 The `dev` target is the default target for the `cargo build` command, and is equivalent to a Debug